 Kourtney Kardashian, Margot Robbie, Anne Hathaway, Kate Bosworth, FKA Twigs, and Gal Galdot all have one thing in common – their foundation.
 When we heard the list of Hollywood A-Listers who use the Oxygenetix foundation we were shook (yes, we hadn’t heard about it either)!
 Then, when we found out how many derms and celeb MUAs also swear by this foundation thanks to its skin-soothing powers, we couldn’t wait to try it for ourselves.
-So we got our Beautyblender ready and put it to the test: Here’s the 411 on Hollywood’s best-kept secret!
+So we got our makeup sponge ready and put it to the test: Here’s the 411 on Hollywood’s best-kept secret!

 What makes the Oxygenetix Foundation so unique…

 There are, in fact, two Oxygenetix foundations, both of which are celeb-approved: the Oxygenating Foundation and the Acne Control Foundation.
 What sets them apart from all the other foundations on the shelves of Sephora is the ingredient list.
-The foundation was actually created for plastic surgeons to give to patients who had just received an in-clinic treatment like chemical peels or laser.
+The Oxygenating Foundation was actually created for plastic surgeons to give to patients who had just received an in-clinic treatment like chemical peels or laser.
 The oxygen-rich formula is designed to safely conceal any redness or inflammation while repairing and protecting the skin, all without clogging pores.

 As a result, they both include the patented ingredient Ceravitae, which not only soothes the skin but also stimulates skin cell production and encourages collagen and elastin production.
 A foundation that improves the quality of our skin and makes us look younger?
 Umm yes, please.
 Due to its calming properties, it’s also ideal for people with rosacea or seriously sensitive skin.

 It wasn’t long before MUAs caught on to this foundation phenomenon, and it quickly became as popular among the A-list as it was with derms.